-However before AGBOOLA REMILEKUN KAMORUDEEN managed to leave the Malta International Airport towards his final destination in Malta, he was intercepted by the Police Officers who affected a search on the person of the accused and in his luggage but they found nothing illegal.
-Later, the Police invited AGBOOLA REMILEKUN KAMORUDEEN to submit himself to an x-ray of his abdomen at the Mater Dei Hospital from where it transpired that the accused was carrying inside his body forty-two capsules which were filled with circa 497.2 grams of the drug cocaine with its purity calculated at 45% (as determined later by the Court appointed expert).
+However, before the accused managed to leave the Malta International Airport towards his destination in Malta, he was stopped by the Customs Officials, who managed to intervene in due time before this amount of drugs managed to reach its intended final destination in the Maltese Islands to the respective consignee of the said drugs.
+The Customs Officers at the Malta International Airport affected a search on the person of BUNCH ONYEMACHI NNAKA due to his suspicious behavior and subsequently they decided to inform the Malta Police Force.
+The Malta Police Force invited the accused to submit himself to an x-ray of his abdomen at the Mater Dei Hospital.
+Following this examination, it transpired that the accused was carrying inside his body one hundred capsules.
+These capsules were filled with circa 985.98 grams of the drug heroin with its purity calculated at 41%, (as determined later by the Court expert).
+The total street value of this drug as determined by the Court appointed expert was of around forty five thousand and three hundred Euros (€45,300)

-The drug cocaine is scheduled as per Part 1 of the First Schedule of the Dangerous Drugs Ordinance;
+The drug heroin is scheduled as per Part 1 of the First Schedule of the Dangerous Drugs Ordinance;

-By committing the abovementioned acts with criminal intent, AGBOOLA REMILEKUN KAMORUDEEN rendered himself guilty of importing or exporting, or cause to be imported or exported, or take any steps preparatory to importing or exporting, any dangerous drug (cocaine) into or from Malta in breach of the provisions of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta.
+By committing the abovementioned acts with criminal intent, BUNCH ONYEMACHI NNAKA rendered himself guilty of importing or exporting, or cause to be imported or exported, or take any steps preparatory to importing or exporting, any dangerous drug (heroin) into or from Malta in breach of the provisions of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta.

-Wherefore, the Attorney General, in the name of the Republic of Malta, on the basis of the facts and circumstances narrated above, accused AGBOOLA REMILEKUN KAMORUDEEN of being guilty of having, on the twenty second (22nd) day of August of the year two thousand and eight (2008), with criminal intent, imported or exported, or cause to be imported or exported, or taken any steps preparatory to importing or exporting, any dangerous drug (cocaine) into or from Malta in breach of the provisions of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta and demanded that the accused be proceeded against according to law, and that he be sentenced to the punishment of imprisonment for life and to a fine of not less than two thousand and three hundred and twenty-nine euro and thirty-seven cents (€2,329.37) but not exceeding one hundred and sixteen thousand four hundred and sixty-eight euro and sixtyseven cents (€116,468.67) and the forfeiture in favour of the Government of Malta of the entire immovable and movable property in which the offence took place as described in the bill of indictment, as is stipulated and laid in articles 2, 9, 10(1), 12, 22(1)(a)(1B)(2)(a)(i)(3A)(a)(b)(c)(d)(7), 22(A), 24A, and 26 of the Dangerous Drugs Ordinance and of articles 17, 23, 23A, 23B, 23C and 533 of the Criminal Code or to any other punishment applicable according to law to the declaration of guilty of the accused.
+Wherefore, the Attorney General, in the name of the Republic of Malta, on the basis of the facts and circumstances narrated above. accused BUNCH ONYEMACHI NNAKA of being guilty of having, on the first (1st) day of September of the year two thousand and nine (2009), with criminal intent, imported or exported, or cause to be imported or exported, or taken any steps preparatory to importing or exporting, any dangerous drug (heroin) into or from Malta in breach of the provisions of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta, and demanded that the accused be proceeded against according to law, and that he be sentenced to the punishment of imprisonment for life and to a fine of not less than two thousand and three hundred and twenty-nine euro and thirty-seven cents (€2,329.37) exceeding one hundred and sixteen thousand four hundred and sixty-eight euro and sixty-seven cents (€116,468.67) and the forfeiture in favour of the Government of Malta of the entire immovable and movable property in which the offence took place as described in the bill of indictment, as is stipulated and laid down in articles 2, 9, 10(1),12, 14, 15A, 22(1)(a)(1B)(2)(a)(i)(3A)(a)(b)(c)(d)(7), 22(A), 24A, and 26 of the Dangerous Drugs Ordinance and of articles 17, 23, 23A, 23B, 23C and 533 of the Criminal Code or to any other punishment applicable according to law to the declaration of guilty of the accused.